 Let’s start by thinking about what to keep when moving.
 Most people don’t have a strategy, and instead, they just go through things one by one and make hundreds of individual decisions about what to get rid of.

-It’s exhausting, and many people run out of steam.
-They end up giving up and tossing everything into random cardboard boxes.
+It’s exhausting, and it’s how you run out of steam.
+You give up and end up tossing everything into random cardboard boxes.
 Don’t do this.

 Instead, start by thinking intentionally about what you want your new home to look and feel like.
 After all, any move is an opportunity for a fresh start—so why not make the most of it?